 - I. A basic (availability) charge per month shall be charged for undeveloped erven, irrespective of their permitted or intended use. - II.
+A fixed monthly charge based on the costs of the service shall be charged for bucket removal for domestic users.
+Registered indigents may receive such discount on this charge as the council deems affordable when approving each annual budget, but on the understanding that such discount shall not be less than 50% of the monthly amount billed for this service.

-A fixed monthly charge based on the costs of the service shall be charged for domestic users. - III.
-A fixed monthly charge based on the costs of the service per sewer point/toilet shall be charged to all businesses, industries and institutional users. - IV.
-A fixed monthly charge per sewer point/toilet shall be charged to the local municipality's departments equal to the lowest (domestic) tariff.
+- III.
+A fixed monthly charge based on the costs of the service shall be charged for domestic users.
+Registered indigents may receive such discount on this charge as the council deems affordable when approving each annual budget, but on the understanding that such discount shall not be less than 50% of the monthly amount billed for this service. - IV.
+A fixed monthly charge based on the costs of the service per sewer point/toilet shall be charged to all businesses, industries and institutional users. - V. A fixed monthly charge per sewer point/toilet shall be charged to the local municipality's departments equal to the lowest (domestic) tariff. - VI.
+An effluent fee shall further be payable by factories and other industrial users where the wastewater emanating from such users requires special purification measures by the municipality.
+Such fees shall be based on the toxic content of the wastewater concerned and the costs of the purification.